qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-6.md

 ![image](tutorial_4_2_1-3.png)

-## Change the look of a built in widget
+## Change the look of a built-in widget

 As a last and final step, I like to show you how to change the styling of a built-in Qooxdoo widget.
 As you can see on the screenshot of the last step, the